 When someone has shown you that they don’t care about your suffering, that has to be the line – you can’t go back – you cannot keep forgiving that kind of behavior.
 Once someone has broken your trust, it’s gone and it will never be the same.

 Consider also, the effectiveness of the action of begging someone to return to you.
-If you’re involved with a Narcissist or a Psychopath, you’re appealing to someone who’s ability to feel empathy is either non-existent or severely impaired.
+If you’re involved with a Narcissist or a Psychopath, you’re appealing to someone whose ability to feel empathy is either non-existent or severely impaired.
 You’re looking at them woefully with tears in your eyes, begging them to take away your pain, but they cannot compute what you’re trying to tell them, or what you’re going through.
-It’s either in their best interest to stay, or it’s not, nothing else is going to matter, not your feelings, not the morality of it – nothing but their whim at that moment.